Lulliter/cv_typst/_extensions/lulliter/awesomecv/typst-template.typ

   }
 }

-// contact text parser
+// contact text parser (Cleans up escaped characters in text)
 #let unescape_text(text) = {
   // This is not a perfect solution text.replace("\\", "").replace(".~", ". ")
 }

-// layout FOOTER (I think!)
+// layout FOOTER (which has 3 sections in the same line)
 #let __justify_align_3(left_body, mid_body, right_body) = {
   block[
     #box(width: 1fr)[